Note: The links in this post are affiliate links.

 Back then computers were extremely expensive compared to today’s models.
 It was a constant struggle keeping your hardware up-to-date in order to be able to run new programs as they were released.

-These days even entry level laptops can easily handle the vast majority of software programs on the market as well as most upcoming new versions.
+These days even entry level Windows laptops and MacBooks can easily handle the vast majority of software programs on the market as well as most upcoming new versions.

 Bottom line: Unless you need a computer for doing heavy image or video editing or playing resource intensive games, you probably don’t need the most powerful computer on the block.